At a price point hanging out in entry-level territory, the Fluance RT82 is wearing a beginner’s tag but singing like a heavyweight.

 Audio-Technica LP70x

-The Audio-Technica LP70x is an amazing turntable and easily one of the most popular beginner decks out there.
+The Audio-Technica LP70x is an amazing turntable and easily one of the most popular beginner options out there.
 For most people, it’s a fantastic choice.

 But if you’re the type of listener who wants more control, the RT82 edges it out.
-The MDF plinth, adjustable counterweight, and anti-skate go a long way toward pulling more detail out of your records.
+The MDF plinth, adjustable counterweight, and anti-skate (all missing in the 70x) go a long way toward pulling more detail out of your records.

-That said, if you just want a simple plug-and-play setup with powered speakers, the LP70x is still a great bet.
+That said, if you just want a simple plug-and-play setup, the LP70x is still a great bet.

 | Feature | Audio-Technica AT-LP70x | Fluance RT82 |